Three Observations From North Carolina’s Dreadful Showing Against UCF

 UCF quarterback Tayven Javkson was 5-for-6 for 54 yards and finished the drive with a 13-yard touchdown run.

-The Knights also went 3-for-3 on first downs in the opening drive.
+The Knights also went 3-for-3 on third down in the opening drive.

 On UCF’s second touchdown drive in the final minute of the first half, North Carolina was flagged for defensive holding and roughing the passer, two costly penalties that extended the drive.
 The Knights capitalized on UNC’s mistakes when Jackson found a wide-open Kylan Fox for a 17-yard touchdown.